jennaiori/shipp/docs/user_guide.md

 - `storage_e`: list of optimal energy level evolution for the storage objects
 - `losses`: list of power losses corresponding to the storage objects.
 - `power_out`: total power to the grid for the production and storage units
+- `revenue`: total annual revenues from selling electricity.
+- `revenue_storage`: revenue contribution from the storage units.
 - `npv`: NPV for the total system
+- `a_npv`: Added NPV due to the addition of storage units
+- `irr`: Internal Rate of Return for the power plant.

 The operation schedule can be visualized using the following commands:
 - `os.plot_powerflow()`: line plot of the power production and the energy level evolution